oneforawe/react-ts/README.md

   `git clone https://github.com/oneforawe/react-ts.git`

 3. Enter the repo and execute one of the set-up scripts.
   `cd react-ts`
-   * For PowerShell: `.\tools\set-up.ps1`
+  For Bash: `bash ./tools/set-up.bash`
-   * For Bash: `bash ./tools/set-up.bash`
+  For PowerShell: `.\tools\set-up.ps1`
   Note that the scripts have explanations of each step.
 Doing each step yourself by hand and reading the explanations could be an educational exercise.

 4. Fix any incorrect file line-endings for an ignored file.
    1. Open the repo root folder `react-ts` in VSCode by executing